QuantEcon/python_lecture_sandpit/source/rst/complex_and_trig.rst

 and compute

-Applications of de Moivre's theorem
+Applications of de Moivre's Theorem
 =====================================

 Example 1